miklevin/MikeLev.in/_posts/2024-09-12-nix-flakes.md

 ## A Cross-Platform Python Nix Flake with CUDA Support

-**LUCKY YOU:** The article that was originally here was pushed down a bit for what you're probably here for.
-Here's a Python Nix Flake that works on macOS, Windows (with WSL) and with your NVIDIA card if you've got it, for CUDA support.
+You're probably here for is this [Python Nix Flake](https://github.com/miklevin/darwinix) that allows you to run Python with pip install working on macOS, Windows (with WSL) and with your NVIDIA card with CUDA support if you've got it.
+All the cool kids are using `uv` these days, so here's the [Python Nix Flake with uv](https://github.com/miklevin/python_nix_flake).
+Here's an article about [using pip with nix](/futureproof/nix-pip-install/).

 ### Solving Common Python Nix Environment Issues